juasmartinezbel/GamePad/data/readme.txt

-Please give credit to alec pike
+please give credit to alec pike when used